ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    how it would be used within the DMARC context by Domain Owners and Mail Receivers.

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 44]

-Internet-Draft                  DMARCbis                      April 2020

    To avoid version compatibility issues, tags added to the DMARC specification are to avoid changing the semantics of existing records when processed by implementations conforming to prior specifications.

    The initial set of entries in this registry is as follows:

+Herr (ed), et al.         Expires 30 April 2021                [Page 45]

+Internet-Draft                  DMARCbis                    October 2020

    +----------+-----------+---------+------------------------------+
    | Tag Name | Reference | Status  | Description                  |